 26. Shop the perimeter of the store.

 The inside aisles of the grocery store are mostly made up of processed food that can derail your budget.
 Instead, shop the outer edges of the store for fresh fruits and vegetables, grains and beans.
 Look for nutrient-dense items and fresh, seasonal food.
-Your wallet and waistline will thank you.
+Your food budget will thank you later.

 27. Skip the packaging.